-We have acted as counsel to Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the registration of common units and debt securities.
-We have also participated in the preparation of a Prospectus dated on or about the date hereof (the "Prospectus"), forming part of the Registration Statement on Form S-3 (the "Registration Statement").
+We have acted as counsel for Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the registration of common units representing limited partner interests in the Partnership and debt securities of the Partnership.
+We have also participated in the preparation of a Prospectus dated on or about the date hereof (the "Prospectus"), forming part of the Registration Statement on Form S-3, (the "Registration Statement").

 This opinion is based on various facts and assumptions, and is conditioned upon certain representations made by the Partnership as to factual matters through a certificate of an officer of the Partnership (the "Officer's Certificate").
-In addition, this opinion is based upon the factual representations of the Partnership concerning its business, properties and governing documents as set forth in the Registration Statement and any public filings with the Securities and Exchange Commission that are incorporated by reference.
+In addition, this opinion is based upon the factual representations of the Partnership concerning its business, properties and governing documents as set forth in the Registration Statement.